 This is closer, but note that when we cross over 60 minutes, the minutes roll over.
 In the second row, we should see 75 minutes, not 15.

 We can even refine this format to get a more custom look.
-We can remove seconds, and add the letter "m" for minutes.
+For example, we can remove seconds, and add the letter "m" in quotes for minutes.